neeraj-sharma-cali/psm.promo/README.md

 #### Some Other Ways to Test:
 This is an HTTP app.
 You can also use Postman/Browser/Curl/HTTPie or anything similar.

+#### And what about Test Data:
+The server has 10 image items between the 3 keywords 'desert', 'flowers' and 'blue'.
+You can look at **images.repo.mock.js** for this data and how it is returned.

 ## Design notes